FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 </pre>
 (Change : to ; if you are on Windows)

-The result will be stored in a text file basename + "-" + eta + "-" + "finalsupp_DP_Modified.txt".
+The result will be stored in a text file basename + "-" + eta + "-" + "LocalNucleusDP.txt".
 The lines of the file are of the form u v w nucleuss_score, where a triangle is indicated by its vertices u,v,w and nucleuss_score is the nucleus score of the trainable.

 LocalNucleusAP:
 <pre>